Random coalescing geodesics in first-passage percolation: Statement of results

 The remainder of this paper is organized as follows.
-We first review the relevant background on first-passage percolation and describe in detail the class of models with which we shall work.
-In Section~\ref{properties} we describe some fundamental properties of random coalescing geodesics, and at the same time illustrate the role of coalescence and Busemann functions.
+We first, in Section~\ref{sec: assumptions}, review the relevant background on first-passage percolation, and describe in detail the class of models with which we shall work.
+In Section~\ref{properties} we describe some fundamental properties of random coalescing geodesics, and at the same time illustrate the role of coalescence and Busemann functions in the construction of an ergodic theory.
 The existence of at least four random coalescing geodesics is derived in Section~\ref{dh}, based on previous work of Damron and Hanson~\cite{damhan14}.

-We then aim, in Section~\ref{cola}, to introduce a shift invariant labeling of geodesics which is consistent with some natural ordering.
-This gives us a way to identify non-crossing families of geodesics by referring to their labels.
+In Sections~\ref{cola}--\ref{sec:coalescence} we then aim to characterize the set of random coalescing geodesics.
+In Section~\ref{cola} we introduce a shift invariant labeling of geodesics which is consistent with some natural ordering among geodesics.
+This gives us a way to identify geodesics by referring to their labels.
 In Section~\ref{geometric} we present a central geometric argument that will be crucial in order to develop our theory without further assumptions on the asymptotic shape.
-The set of labels obtained by the labeling procedure of Section~\ref{cola} is in Section~\ref{label of sections} found to be a deterministic closed set.
-This allows us to talk about a random non-crossing geodesic with a given label.
-These random non-crossing geodesics are in Section~\ref{sec:coalescence} proven to be coalescing, and we show that there are no random coalescing geodesics apart from these ones.
-This gives us a classification of all random coalescing geodesics.
-We end the paper by exploring some consequences of the theory we develop, and resolve in Section~\ref{midpoint} the midpoint problem from~\cite{benkalsch03} and deduce our remaining results in Section~\ref{other}.
+The set of labels obtained by the labeling procedure of Section~\ref{cola} is in Section~\ref{label of sections} shown to be a deterministic closed set, and that geodesics with the same label tend to form non-crossing families of geodesics.
+This allows us to talk about a \emph{random} non-crossing geodesic with a given label.
+These random non-crossing geodesics are in Section~\ref{sec:coalescence} proven to be coalescing, via the adaptation of an argument due to Licea and Newman~\cite{licnew96}.
+We further show that there are no random coalescing geodesics apart from these ones, and hence obtain a classification of random coalescing geodesics in terms of the labeling.

-Since comparisons between geodesics will recur throughout the paper, we end this section with a small glossary on infinite geodesics.
-We shall by $\tree_v=\tree_v(\omega)$ denote the set of infinite geodesics originating from the vertex $v\in\Z^2$.
-Two geodesics $g\in\tree_u$ and $g'\in\tree_v$, starting from different vertices, will be said to {\bf intersect} if $g$ and $g'$ both visit some vertex $z$, and to {\bf coalesce} if the symmetric difference $g\Delta g'$ is finite.
-They are said to be {\bf non-crossing} if they either coalesce or are disjoint, and are said to {\bf cross} if they are not non-crossing.
+We end the paper by exploring several consequences of the theory we develop and, in particular, prove the theorems stated above.
+In Section~\ref{other} we explore ergodic properties of infinite geodesics by linking labels to Busemann functions.
+In Section~\ref{midpoint} we resolve the midpoint problem from~\cite{benkalsch03}.
+These last two sections can be read independently of one another.
+Finally, we state some open problems in Section~\ref{sec: open}.